Pandora: Documentation en: Introduction

 2.2 Remote Monitoring

 Remote monitoring means that Pandora FMS’s server probes, ('polling') in a synchronous way, the devices it intends to monitor.
-When we talk about Remote Monitoring, we are not referring to the 'local' monitoring, based on agents installed on the devices we wish to observe.
+Remote Monitoring does not refe to the 'local' monitoring, based on agents installed on the devices to be observed.

-Generally speaking, when we monitor remotely, we do it with two different purposes:
+Generally speaking, remote monitoring is done with two different purposes:

-- To make sure they are 'alive' (e.g. interface, or active system)
+- To make sure something is 'alive' (e.g. interface, or active system)

 - To obtain a numerical value (e.g. to measure the web traffic or the number of active connections)